torsteins/inf102f18-mandatory1/README.md

  **a)** The provided quicksort implementation is based on an in-place partitioning scheme.
 Show a trace of how the partition function partitions the array `[11, 12, 4, 13, 2, 5, 11, 5, 16, 14]` (lb=0, ub=10).
-Give your trace in the style of the trace on page 291 in the book (you do not need to draw the arrows, and you may use boldface instead of color-coding if you prefer).
+Give your trace in the style of [this trace](pics/example_qs_partitioning_trace.png) (you do not need to draw the arrows, and you may use boldface instead of color-coding if you prefer.
+Picture from page 291 in the book).

  **b)** Show a trace of how quicksort sorts the array `[11, 12, 4, 13, 2, 5, 11, 5, 16, 14]`, assuming
 that the inital shuffle is omitted.
-Give your trace in the style of the trace on page 289 in the book (you may use boldface and italics instead of color-coding if you prefer).
+Give your trace in the style of [this trace](pics/example_qs_trace.png) (you may use boldface and italics instead of color-coding if you prefer.
+Picture from page 289 in the book).

 **c)** Much of the quicksort magic happens on lines `64` and `65` in the [Quick](src/main/java/no/uib/ii/inf102/f18/mandatory1/Quick.java) class.